MatthiasHertel/api-docs/README.md

 ### Deploying

- 1. Commit your changes to the markdown source: git commit -a -m "Update index.md"
+ 1. Merge your markdown changes into `origin/master`
- 2. Push the markdown source changes to Github: git push
+ 2. Run `rake publish` to compile the changes and push to github pages deployment
- 3. Add "gh-pages" as a local branch pointing to the remote [(GitHub doc)](https://help.github.com/articles/creating-project-pages-manually/)
- 4. Compile to HTML, and push the HTML to Github pages: rake publish